-If, in 2002, you work in the United States, you must file a U.S. income tax return even if:
+You must file a U.S. income tax return even if:

-- Your income did not come from a trade or business conducted in the United States, - 2) You have no income from U.S. sources, or - 3) Your income is exempt from U.S. income tax.
+- 1) Your income did not come from a trade or business conducted in the United States, - 2) You have no income from U.S. sources, or - 3) Your income is exempt from U.S. income tax.

-Considered to be engaged in a trade or business.
+Engaged in a trade or business.
+Whether you are engaged in a trade or business in the United States depends on the nature of your activities.
 If you perform personal services (work) in the United States at any time during the tax year, you usually are considered engaged in a trade or business in the United States.
-For an exception to this rule, see Employees of foreign persons, organizations, or offices, next.